OlegBadunenko/OlegBadunenko.github.io/README.md

 What does it take to go from public to private?
 Analysis of employment preferences using a survey data (with Mohamed Almannaei and Shabbar Jaffry)

-The Great Recession: Sector, Efficiency, Technological innovation and Capital deepening (with Romain Houssa)

 Deregulation, efficiency and catch-up of Italian public universities (with Gaetano Francesco Coppeta)